J-neat/J-neat/README.md

 <h3>💡IntroDuction💡</h3>
 </h2>
   Hello, My name is JungHyo Kim.
-  I am currently studying at the Department of Computer Science at Catholic University.
+  I am currently studying at the Department of Computer Science at Catholic University of Korea.
   I am diligently learning and passionately pursuing my studies with the goal of becoming an excellent developer.
 <h3>💡 My Most Used Languages💡</h3>